Glossary

 Cross Product :

-An operation between two vectors that returns a vector perpendicular to the input vectors.
-The magnitude of this vector is the product of the magnitudes of the input vectors and the sine of the angle between them.
+An operation between two vectors which returns a vector perpendicular to the two input vectors.
+The magnitude of this vector is the product of the magnitudes of the input vectors and the sine of the angle formed between the vectors.

 Lerp :